labcatr/labcommitr/README.md

 ## Contributing

 Contributions are welcome!
+We appreciate your interest in improving Labcommitr.

+### How to Contribute

+Before implementing any changes, please follow this process:

+1. **Open an issue** describing your proposed change
+   - Clearly explain what you want to add or modify
+   - Provide **use cases** that demonstrate the value of your change
+   - Include **justification** for why this change would benefit users
+   - Discuss potential implementation approaches if relevant

+2. **Wait for review and discussion**
+   - Maintainers will review your proposal
+   - Community feedback is encouraged
+   - We'll discuss whether the change aligns with project goals

+3. **Proceed with implementation** (if approved)
+   - Once the proposal is accepted, you can start implementing
+   - Follow the project's development guidelines
-Please ensure your commits follow the project's commit message format (which you can set up using `lab init`).
+   - Ensure your commits follow the project's commit message format (you can set up using `lab init`)

+### Development Guidelines

-For development guidelines, see [`docs/DEVELOPMENT_GUIDELINES.md`](docs/DEVELOPMENT_GUIDELINES.md).
+For detailed development guidelines, coding standards, and architecture information, see [`docs/DEVELOPMENT_GUIDELINES.md`](docs/DEVELOPMENT_GUIDELINES.md).

+### Questions?

+If you have questions or need clarification, feel free to open a discussion or issue.

 ---

 ## Planned Features

-The following commands are planned but not yet implemented:

-- `lab go <type> [...message]` - Quickly submit a commit of the specified type with a message.
-If a message is not specified, a generic one will be generated (fast but not recommended for production use).
+_No planned features at this time.
+Check back later or open an issue to suggest new features!_